efritz/blog/content/articles/2024-11-26-my-ai-junior-dev-still-needs-an-adult-in-the-room.md

 {{< lightbox src="/images/box-muller/ln_u1.gif" anchor="box-muller" caption="Yummy math wiggling aboutst your screen." >}}

-I don't have an easy way to embed videos into my blog [^1], so I needed to convert these MOV artfacts into GIFs.
+I don't have an easy way to embed videos into my blog [^1], so I needed to convert these MOV artifacts into GIFs.
 A cursory glance failed to show a way to get either QuickTime Player or VLC to export to a GIF.
 There are plenty of online services that can do this for free, but they have at least one of the following downsides:

 - They produce a poor quality artifact
 - They do not allow you to change things like framerate